Kelvin Smith Library

 This is a guide to the use of pre-digital (analog) recordings in music research; i.e., cylinders, 78s, 45s, 33s.
-It will not deal with CDs or downloads except as carriers for material originally captured in one of the formats above.
+It will not cover CDs or downloads except as carriers for material originally captured in one of the formats above.

 Early recordings are germane to several fields of study: